 According to the US Small Business Administration, there are nearly 30 million small businesses in the United States employing 47.8 percent of US workers.
-All of these small businesses have a big impact on the US economy through job creation, innovation, and economic impact.
+These businesses have a big impact on the US economy through job creation and innovation.

-If you’re a small business owner, or you’re considering starting one, the first part of this article includes recent market studies and statistics with regards to small businesses.
-This “lay of the land,” so to speak, will provide you with an idea of what the current small business landscape looks like and help you decide on the best direction for your online business in the near future.
+The first part of this article includes recent market studies and small business statistics.
+This will provide you with an idea of what the current small business landscape looks like and help you decide on a future course of action.

 In the second part of the article, we’ll cover everything you need to know to get started with digital marketing.
-The internet, combined with the wide use of mobile devices, has changed the small business landscape, so it’s important to learn how to navigate this new terrain so that your business stays ahead of the pack.
+The internet, combined with the wide use of mobile devices, has changed the small business landscape.
+It’s important to learn how to navigate this new terrain so that your business stays ahead of the pack.

 - Small Businesses in the United States